lucyzimmo/LeadershipInfluence/README.md

 With multi-leader data and a scalable backend, Sway could unlock higher-order influence analytics:

+### Topic and Ballot Intelligence

+**Current**: Support and growth metrics are shown per topic without direct electoral context.

+**At Scale**:
+- Map each topic to the specific ballot items, races, and measures it influences
+- Visualize verified voter strength by topic within each upcoming election
+- Highlight which issues have near-term leverage versus long-term potential
+- Surface topic-driven expansion opportunities into new races or jurisdictions

+**Technical Requirements**:
+- Topic → ballot item → jurisdiction mapping
+- Topic-level aggregation of verified voters and growth metrics
+- Timeline-based visualization tying issues to election dates

 ### Coalition Intelligence

-**Current**: Basic coalition opportunities based on shared jurisdictions
+**Current**: Leaders can see basic overlap with other leaders based on shared jurisdictions.

 **At Scale**:
-- Identify leaders with overlapping jurisdictions or complementary ballot exposure
+- Identify leaders with overlapping or complementary ballot exposure in the same elections
-- Estimate combined leverage across coalitions
-- Suggest partnerships where marginal collaboration yields outsized impact
+- Visualize combined verified voter reach per ballot item and jurisdiction
+- Estimate marginal leverage gained by partnering (e.g., “Together you unlock decisive influence in District X”)
-- Model coalition formation scenarios ("What if we partner with Leader X?")
+- Explore coalition scenarios to prioritize partnerships with the highest electoral payoff

 **Technical Requirements**:
-- Graph database for relationship analysis (Neo4j or similar)
-- Network analysis algorithms (community detection, influence propagation)
-- Real-time coalition matching engine
+- Graph-based relationship modeling (leaders ↔ jurisdictions ↔ ballot items)
+- Aggregation of verified voters across multiple leaders
+- Coalition-level leverage scoring and visualization

 ### Network Effect Analytics